Meanwhile in Memoriam: Inspired by Mary Oliver and Her Poem “Wild Geese”

 in the family of things.

 Want more Mary Oliver?
-Read and/or listen to the On Being podcast’s episode with Mary.
-If you too want a taste of the inner-workings of Mary’s mind, read her collection of essays Upstream, it changed my life, my perspective, my story.
+Read and/or listen to the On Being podcast’s episode with Oliver.
+If you too want a taste of the inner workings of Oliver’s mind, read her collection of essays, Upstream, it changed my life, my perspective, my story.